Koke (footballer, born 1983): FK Baku

 In February 2012, Koke joined Azerbaijan Premier League side FC Baku.
 He played a total of 15 matches in his only season and scored four goals, including one in the final of the Azerbaijan Cup which was won.

 Koke was released in the summer.

-Later years
+Later career

 On the last day of the 2013 January transfer window, Koke joined SSV Jahn Regensburg in the 2.
 Bundesliga.
 On 26 July, he changed teams and countries again, signing a one-year contract with Club Blooming from the Liga de Fútbol Profesional Boliviano.

 On 15 September 2014, Koke moved to NorthEast United FC.
 He scored the game's only goal against the Kerala Blasters FC to mark his Indian Super League debut, and The Times of India subsequently wrote about the match: "The roar of the crowd could be heard a kilometre away from the Indira Gandhi Athletic Stadium".

 On 11 September 2015, Koke was released on a free transfer and signed with Veria FC.
 The following month, without having appeared in any competitive matches, he re-joined former club Aris.